 Hip-hop celebrates urban culture – and this was most obvious at this year’s 4/20 celebration, Follow the White Rabbit at Tigullio.

-While all the clubs rooms were full with reggae, DnB and techno stages, hip-hop was center piece with the island’s biggest DJs including DJ Mac, Depth, Volume A, Seán Rickett and Bevman.
-For the MCs you could count on Fattima Mahdi, Rheez and Lapez and others to lead the pack.
+While all the club’s rooms were full of reggae, DnB, and techno stages, hip-hop was the centerpiece with the island’s biggest DJs including DJ Mac, Depth, Volume A, Seán Rickett, and Bevman.
+For the MCs, you could count on Fattima Mahdi, Rheez and Lapez, and others to lead the pack.

 We value organizations that bring together the community and for hip-hop, the 4 Elements Launch Party did just that.